Virovo, Demir Hisar

 Virovo (Вирово) is a village in the municipality of Demir Hisar, North Macedonia.
 It used to be part of the former municipality of Sopotnica.

 Demographics

 Virovo is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
-The majority of the inhabitants attested bore typical Albanian anthroponyms.
+The village had 42 households 6 widows and 2 bachelors.
+The majority of the inhabitants attested bore typical Christian Slavic anthroponyms, while over a quarter of them bore Albanian or mixed Slavic-Albanian anthroponyms.

+In statistics gathered by Vasil Kanchov in 1900, the village of Belče was inhabited by 350 Christian Bulgarians.

 According to the 2002 census, the village had a total of 151 inhabitants, all of whom were ethnic Macedonians.